Event-Curator/event-curator/server/src/README.md

 for now, configuration is static, and in ```util/config.js```. there, you will find the list of possible datasource, you can enable/disable them with the named attribute (true/false)

+### homeCountry

+this is used to add ", {country}" before asking for geocoding.
+OSM works best if you narrow down the search.
+- if the source website cover multiple countries: use "" (blank value) (it's also the default value)
+- if not, just add whatever works best for the given country (should be country name in english. ex: japan). (it will be converted to lowercase).

 ## REST endpoint

 ### Initialisation / warmup of cache